 Charlotte Second Early Seed Potatoes

-Charlotte is a popular salad potato variety with a hint of chestnut flavour.
-2kg bag contains 16-28 tubers.
+Charlotte Second Early Seed Potatoes are a popular salad potato variety with a delicious hint of chestnut flavour.

 Shop with confidence at Gates